My latest book, Green Kids Cook, will be out on July 1st.

 Hello and welcome to my recipes and ramblings.

-I’m Jenny Chandler, as you may have guessed by now.
-I live in Bristol with my partner Peter, little daughter Imi, two guinea pigs and five fish (at the last count).
+I live in Bristol (U.K.) with my husband Peter, teenage daughter Imi, Bippy the floofty hound and five fish (at the last count).

-I grew up in a house on a hill in rural Worcestershire where, back then, spaghetti bolognese was rather cosmopolitan and an avocado was pure dinner party chic.
+I grew up in rural Worcestershire where, back then, spaghetti bolognese was rather cosmopolitan and an avocado was pure dinner party chic.
 The way I cook and eat has definitely been shaped by my nomadic twenties and early thirties when I lived all over the world, eventually ending up as a cook on a very snazzy Italian yacht.
 Since I’m bound to waffle on about my travels and experiences in amongst the recipes on my posts I’ve probably said enough.

 As far as working with food goes, my initiation was a two-week holiday job on my hands and knees picking mushrooms in the darkness of a black poly-tunnel.
 Since then I’ve worked for caterers (a day inside a fridge painting 300 chocolate rose leaves was probably the last straw), in restaurants (high adrenaline and hideous hours ), as a restaurant consultant in Spain (quite stressy – English and female, you can imagine how well that went down with the chefs), as a boat chef (great for a few years until the nesting gene kicked in), as a caterer myself (too many hours spent deliberating over shades of peach napkins with mothers of the bride) and then, about fifteen years ago, I finally found my dream job/jobs .